MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cash-mgmt.md

 1. To add additional safes, repeat steps 5 and 6 for each new safe.
 1. Run the **1070 Channel configuration** distribution schedule job to sync the safe configurations to the channel database.

-## Cash management process details
+## How cash management is handled when the cash traceability feature is enabled

-This section provides an overview of how the cash management is handled when the cash traceability feature is enabled.
+Cash management is handled in the following ways when the cash traceability feature is enabled.

-- A user who does a "Declare start amount" must enter the source of cash.
-The user can search for the available **safes** that are defined in the store and select the safe that the cash is being taken out of so that it can be put into the register.
+- A user who runs a "Declare start amount" operation must enter the source of cash.
+The user can search for the available safes that are defined in the store and select the safe that the cash is being taken out of so that it can be put into the register.
-- A user who does a "Tender removal" operation is prompted to select from a list of open "Float entry" transactions.
+- A user who runs a "Tender removal" operation is prompted to select from a list of open "Float entry" transactions.
 If the corresponding float entry doesn't exist in the system, the user can create a non-linked tender removal transaction.
-- A "Float entry" operation prompts the user to select from a list of open "Tender removal" transactions.
+- A user who runs a "Float entry" operation is prompted to select from a list of open "Tender removal" transactions.
 If the corresponding tender removal doesn't exist in the system, the user can create a non-linked float entry transaction.
-- A user who makes a "Safe drop" is prompted to select the safe where the cash is being dropped.
+- A user who runs a "Safe drop" operation is prompted to select the safe where the cash is being dropped.

 ## Transaction reconciliation